Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Head south to the barrio (neighbourhood) of San Telmo.
 This area was once full of the very wealthy, but a yellow fever epidemic in the late 19th century pushed them to Recoleta.
 The mansions were then subdivided to house poor people – in many cases, dozens of families lived in one home.

 San Telmo retains a bohemian vibe, and is filled with store after store of unique antique shops.
 It’s best visited on a Sunday when the San Telmo market is on.
+The streets are filled with vendors selling all sorts of handicrafts and antiques, and the smell of an asado lingers in the air.

-Take a break inside San Telmo Market (block of Defensa, Bolívar, Carlos Calvo and Estados Unidos) and fuel up with another coffee at Coffee Town (and, of course, another medialuna).
+Take a break inside the San Telmo Market (block of Defensa, Bolívar, Carlos Calvo and Estados Unidos) and fuel up with another coffee at Coffee Town (and, of course, another medialuna).

 If it’s time for lunch, head to La Brigada (Estados Unidos 465), famous for having steak so tender the waiter cuts it with a spoon at your table.